-Consideration of exiting gifted and talented services is initiated by the District, the parent, or the student.
+Consideration of exiting gifted and talented services may be initiated by the District, the parent, or the student.
 The District has established guidelines for the purpose of a probationary or furlough period to provide secondary students an opportunity to improve performance or strengthen his/her emotional well-being.
 The District may place on a probation or furlough any student whose educational needs are not being met within the structure of the classroom and/or the gifted and talented program.
+Students who are no longer enrolled in any Honors/AP or other advanced coursework will be exited from gifted and talented services.